mwisniewski00/chess-easy/README.md

 - `getGameStateObject(): GameStateObject`: Getting current state of game as object ex. `{'e4': {piece: ChessPieces.KNHIGHT, color: COLORS.WHITE}, ...}`
 - `isPromotionMove(from: string, to: string): boolean`: Getting information if given move will cause promoting a pawn, useful for fronted, when you want to show some modal with choice of the promortion piece
 - `isDraw(): {isDraw: boolean, reason?: string}`: Getting information if current game state is draw.
 Reason field exists if `isDraw` is `true` and can be one of 2 values: `'Stalemate'`, or `'Insufficient Material'`
-- `move(from: string, to: string, promotion: string = "q"): boolean` - This methods validate if given move is correct and makes the move if it is valid. `promotion` argument is used only if move ends with promotion of a pawn and can have on of four values:
+- `move(from: string, to: string, promotion: PromotionPossibility = PromotionPossibility.QUEEN): boolean` - This method validates if given move is correct and makes the move if it is valid. `promotion` argument is used only if move ends with promotion of a pawn and can have one of four values:
-  - `r`: Rook
+  - `PromotionPossibility.ROOK`
-  - `b`: Bishop
+  - `PromotionPossibility.BISHOP`
-  - `k`: Knight
+  - `PromotionPossibility.KNIGHT`
-  - `q`: Queen
+  - `PromotionPossibility.QUEEN`
 - `generateFen(): string`: Returns Fen string from current game state
 - `getNextColor(): "black" | "white"`: Returns string with next moving color.